How important is your website’s loading time? WordPress experts can tell you in just one word: very.

 Here’s what you need to know about render time vs. load time:

-A page’s load time is the amount of time it takes for a web page to download to the user’s browser.
-Data-heavy objects like large images, JavaScript and cascading style sheets (CSS) take longer to download and can cause load times to lag.
 When you’re searching the web for a new recipe or information on the latest developments in net neutrality, you need a site to load before you can read content, click on a link, navigate from sub-page to sub-page and so on.

-For a shopper looking to make a purchase, slow load times serve as a substantial barrier, especially if those load times are repeated page after page.
+For a shopper looking to make a purchase, slow page load times serve as a substantial barrier, especially if those load times are repeated page after page.
 Those delays add up quickly.

-Like load time, the term ‘render time’ refers to the amount of time it takes for a page to load or reload, but in this case, the metric is using a different endpoint: when visitors can actually use and interact with the page.
+Like page load time, the term ‘render time’ refers to the amount of time it takes for a page to load or reload, but in this case, the metric is using a different endpoint: when visitors can actually use and interact with the page.
 This is an important distinction as load time will tell you how quickly a page is visible, but render time tells you how quickly your site is usable.

 Why Both Are Important